yury-chernushenko/yury-chernushenko.github.io/_posts/2016-04-01-bots-experiments.md

     <img src="/assets/2016-04-01-operator.jpg">

-    Also operator on in the back of this concierge service had and interface to change standard replies and broadcast messages to subscribers.
+    <p>Also operator on in the back of this concierge service had and interface to change standard replies and broadcast messages to subscribers.</p>
 </div>

 <div class="text-full-width">